 I set up the slow cooker with some chicken bones, a few vegetables and had a cup of chicken broth every couple of hours for almost a week.

-I swear I could feel this stuff making me better!
+I swear I could feel the amazing nutrients in the bone broth working to make me better!

 I also use the broth in cooking regularly as replacement for stock in my keto meals.